What is FAFSA Used For?

 - Loans: There are two main types of direct loans offered by the U.S. government.
 Subsidized loans are offered based on financial need, and the loan interest doesn’t begin occurring as long as you are enrolled in school at least part-time, plus an additional six months after you leave school.
 An unsubsidized loan is not based on financial need and interest does accrue while you are attending school.

 The amount of money you can borrow in subsidized or unsubsidized loans varies and depends on your dependency status and what year you are in school.
-Loans can range from $5,500 to $12,500 per year, according to the Department of Education's Federal Student Aid Office.
+Loans for undergraduate students can range from $5,500 to $12,500 per year, according to the Department of Education's Federal Student Aid Office.

 There are also Direct PLUS Loans, which are available to parents of undergraduate students or students pursuing a graduate degree.